 People shared that diabetes has negatively affected relationships.
-It has made it hard for them to work, travel, and drive a vehicle - one respondent mentioned experiencing challenges with a driver's license renewal because of diabetes.
+It has made it hard for them to work, travel, and drive a vehicle - several respondents mentioned challenges and extra costs associated with their driver's license renewal because of diabetes.
 Diabetes decreases independence.
-People are fearful of complications and concerned about the long-term effects of the disease on health.
+People feel concerned about the long-term effects of the disease on health.
 They also mentioned the significant and overwhelming financial burden diabetes poses on themselves and their families.

-Below are some guotes from survey respondents that further illustrate the degree and extent to which diabetes affects daily living and quality of life:
+Below are some quotes from the two surveys that further illustrate the degree and extent to which diabetes affects daily living and quality of life of those with the disease: